S00NYI/CLIPittyClip/README.md

   - This .fa.fai file can be easily made by:
     - samtools faidx /PATH/TO/GENOME/ANNOTATION/GRCh38.primary_assembly.genome.fa

--d option is used to turn on/off fastq. demultiplexing:
+-d option is used to turn on/off sample demultiplexing:
 - If demultiplexing is required, make sure to set -d option to yes (default is no).
   - If -d option is set to 'yes', barcode file should be provided.
   - Barcode file format information: http://hannonlab.cshl.edu/fastx_toolkit/commandline.html#fastx_barcode_splitter_usage